IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Sigmund_Freud" target="_blank">Sigmund Freud</a>

->“If there is a God, He will have to beg my forgiveness.”

-— A phrase that was carved on the walls of <a href="https://en.wikipedia.org/wiki/Mauthausen_concentration_camp" target="_blank">Mauthausen Nazi concentration camp</a> cell during WWII by a prisoner.

->“Asking, 'If there is no God, what is the purpose of life?' is like asking, 'If there is no master, whose slave will I be?'
-If your purpose of life is to submit as a slave, then your meaning comes from flattering the ego of a person whom you should detest.”

-― <a href="https://en.wikipedia.org/wiki/Dan_Barker" target="_blank">Dan Barker</a>

 >“Any man who stands for progress has to criticize, disbelieve and challenge every item of the old faith.
 Item by item he has to reason out every nook and corner of the prevailing faith.
 If after considerable reasoning one is led to believe in any theory or philosophy, his faith is welcomed.
 His reasoning can be mistaken, wrong, misled and sometimes fallacious.
 But he is liable to correction because reason is the guiding star of his life.
 But mere faith and blind faith is dangerous: it dulls the brain, and makes a man reactionary.”

 ― <a href="https://en.wikipedia.org/wiki/Bhagat_Singh" target="_blank">Bhagat Singh</a>